top of page

 Jan Ruppe

 Jan Ruppe is a writer, producer and teacher living and working in Bradford.
-Jan trained as an actor at LAMDA and performed on stage and screen for many years She was a published playwright before moving into screenwriting.
-Since 2021 Jan has moved into film and has written and produced three short films with her company EmJayArts.
-‘Trees’ is currently doing the festival circuit and has so far won two awards.
-‘Mind Your Language’ was funded by Bradford Council’s small arts grant in 2023.
+Jan trained as an actor at LAMDA and performed on stage and screen for many years .
+A published playwright (Cut It Out, Aurora Metro), Jan is currently developing a full-length stage play with Paines Plough.

 NFF LOGO.png